Is the Permian Barreling Toward a Breaking Point?

 Abramov has heard from crude gatherers in the basin that already “several smaller operators plan to push completion work further into the future until wellhead prices improve a bit.”
 The differentials will potentially impact small operators the most because they typically sell their crude at the wellhead and don’t have long-term agreements with pipeline owners.
 Also exposed are new entrants of varying sizes that only recently initiated their drilling programs and lack firm takeaway agreements.

-Halcon Resources said 19 June that in July it will reduce its operated rig count in the Delaware Basin, where the Houston-based firm holds 60,000 acres, from four to three primarily due to lower Midland prices.
-"With widening [Midland-Cushing] differentials, we have seen our recent oil price realizations decline significantly,” said Floyd C. Wilson, Halcon chairman and chief executive officer.
-The firm said it’s in “advanced negotiations” for 25,000 B/D of firm capacity on one of the pipelines slated to start service by next year’s second half.
+Among pressure pumpers in the basin, C&J Energy Services said it will delay redeploying three of its frac fleets comprising 120,000 hp due in large part to takeaway concerns.
+Operator Halcon Resources planned to reduce its rig count in the Delaware Basin from four to three in July primarily due to lower Midland prices.
+“With widening [Midland-Cushing] differentials, we have seen our recent oil price realizations decline significantly,” commented Floyd C. Wilson, Halcon chairman and chief executive officer.

-Given WTI prices in the $70/bbl range—and prices have recently come down from there—the near-term “doomsday scenario” in which numerous operators begin shutting in wells or delaying completions, Coleman said, is a Midland vs. Houston differential in the $25–30/bbl range.
+Given WTI prices around $70/bbl, the “doomsday scenario” in which numerous operators shut in wells or delay completions, Coleman said, is a Midland vs. Houston differential in the $25–30/bbl range.
 Along the way, there may be revised production or lifting strategies with lower peak rates.
 “I think we’ll see probably in the second half of the year some companies make some difficult decisions,” said Dukes.

 “Right now we are in a situation where we are very close to 100% utilization of outbound pipelines,” which Rystad estimates is 3.1 million B/D, said Abramov.
 While there is some spare capacity, much of it is held by larger operators such as Pioneer.
 Rystad forecasts Permian production to continue growing to 3.6–3.7 million B/D by year end.